kgrid/kgrid-activator/docs/02-deploy.md

 Download the latest activator jar from GitHub [Latest Activator Release](https://github.com/kgrid/kgrid-activator/releases/latest).

 1. Download _kgrid-activator-0.5.8-RC1.jar_
-1. Download and Unzip _hello-world-shelf.zip_ into the directory where the activator jar is located.
+1. Download _hello-world-shelf.zip_ into the directory where the activator jar is located and unzip.
+This will place the KOs into the shelf directory

 Directory structure should look similar to the following